rabbitmq/ra/docs/internals/COMPACTION.md

 sequence so this is the only mode?).
 * The sparse writes are written to a new memtable using a new `ra_mt:sparse_write/2` API that bypasses gap validation and stores a sparse sequence instead of range
-* Alt the live indexes replication could be done after the snapshot is complete as it is easy for the follower to work out which live indexes it needs. when it receives the `last` snapshot chunk it then replies with a special continuation command instead of `install_snapshot_result{}` which will initiate the live index replication.
-NB the snapshot sender process may need to call into the leader process to get read plans as entries _could_ be in the memtable.

 #### How to work out which live indexes the follower needs
-WA
-Gnarly example:

 Follower term indexes: